 When you are facing possible deportation or you are applying for a new immigration status (such as permanent residency or naturalization), it may be necessary to learn what type of information the U.S. government has in your immigration file.
 Through the Freedom of Information Act (FOIA), you have the right of access this information.

-At the Simon Law Group, our Houston immigration attorneys can help you file a FOIArequest and ensure that your right to information is being upheld.
+At Simon Law Group, PLLC, our Houston immigration attorneys can help you file a FOIArequest and ensure that your right to information is being upheld.

 We help our clients determine exactly what kind of information needs to be requested, which grounds should be used for requesting the information, which agency contains the information, which documents need to be filled out and more.
 It is our goal to help you carry out your FOIA request as accurately and efficiently as possible so that you do not have to deal with any unnecessary roadblocks.
 Do not hesitate to consult with our team if there is information you need to track down from the U.S. government for your immigration matter!